AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

 - Do not do quick sloppy fixes.
 Do not panic when you find a bug.
 Its normal.
   - Take my time find the right fix.
 - When all is done, go through the code one last time for any improvements.

+### Communication
+- Interviewer might be giving hints and trying to lead you to an answer.
+Keep following their lead after they have given the hints.